frictionlessdata/website-old/guides/point-location-data.md

 * Does the geopoint type validation enforce:
     * Longitude ± 180
     * Latitude ± 90
-* How do you [constrain values](https://discuss.okfn.org/t/how-to-constrain-geopoint-values/5574) to a minimum bounding rectangle?
+* [Currently](https://github.com/frictionlessdata/specs/issues/345) you cannot use the `minimum` or `maximum` constraint to limit longitude or latitude values to a to a minimum bounding rectangle
-* [Stating how coordinate values are encoded](https://www.w3.org/TR/sdw-bp/#bp-crs) is a W3C spatial data on the web best practice.
+* The axis order is explicit.
+[Stating how coordinate values are encoded](https://www.w3.org/TR/sdw-bp/#bp-crs) is a W3C spatial data on the web best practice.

 ### 4. Numbers with constraints